lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

     - If verification_result is false, or if the microservice is unreachable, the verifier fails the attestation

 15. **Verifier Retrieves Attested Claims**
-    - The verifier calls the fact provider to get optional metadata (geolocation, etc.)
+   - The verifier calls the fact provider to get optional metadata (if available)
-    - In Phase 3, geolocation comes from the TPM quote response (not fact provider)
+   - **In Phase 3, geolocation comes from the TPM quote response** (not from fact provider)
+   - The verifier overrides any fact provider geolocation with the TPM quote geolocation
-    - The verifier prepares the verification response
+   - The verifier prepares the verification response with attested claims (geolocation, TPM attestation, etc.)

 16. **Verifier Returns Verification Result**
     - The verifier returns a verification response to SPIRE Server containing: